 In fact, I’ve been getting so much from this that I asked Chrissy if I could become an affiliate (i.e. I receive a commission if I sell any of her products or courses).
 I’m not doing this because I have to – I’m doing this because I totally believe in her experience and wisdom!

-NOW…stay tuned for the fun part.
-Usually this course retails for £59.
+This course retails for £75.
 While this may seem a little on the pricey side, consider how much you’d be paying if you hired a professional declutterer – probably around £35-40 per hour.
 And Chrissy is a professional declutterer.
 You get all her wisdom on the course itself, a very helpful workbook, and access to a VIP Facebook group where Chrissy is on hand to answer any specific questions you may have.

 AND IT WORKS.